 Transferring your course or institution can have funding implications.
 Generally direct transfers ( for example, from the 1st year at one institution into the 2nd year of another institution) will have the least (if any) impact on your future funding entitlement.
 If you will need to repeat any part of your course, or have undertaken previous study, this can reduce your entitlement to full student funding.

-Therefore: before you make the decision to transfer, it is very important that you contact either the relevant agency or the Student Advice Centre to check if you will still be funded (student loan, tuition fee loan, grant) for the entire length of the course you will be transferring onto.
+Therefore: before you make the decision to transfer, it is very important that you contact either the relevant agency or the Student Advice Team to check if you will still be funded (student loan, tuition fee loan, grant) for the entire length of the course you will be transferring onto.